-Special thanks are due to Liz Williams, who continues working with our clients in weekly psychotherapy sessions, with her ability to hold clients and helping them identify and challenae underlying attitudes and behaviors.
-Indigenous programming been identified as an initiative in the 2021-24 strategic plan and we look forward to continuing and strengthening our partnerships with Aboriginal and Torres Strait Islander communities.
+Special thanks are due to Liz Williams, who continues working with our clients in weekly psychotherapy sessions, with her ability to hold clients and helping them identify and challenge underlying attitudes and behaviors.
+Indigenous programming has the 2021-24 strategic plan and we look forward to continuing and strengthening our partnerships with Aboriginal and Torres Strait Islander communities.
 We will continue to develop a comprehensive strategy around Aboriginal and Torres Strait Islander inclusion, as a part of our commitment to developing new programs for people of culturally and linguistically diverse backgrounds.

-With the restricted intake in late March and early April, 4 of our clients made decisions to leave early and continue their journey as outpatients leaving 3 clients within the service, I couldn't be prouder of our Stage 2 client cohort who came together to give support in these uncertain times, assisting with the setting up of rosters aiding in the tasks involved in the running of the Glebe House program.
+Alistair Powning is a permanent the service, I couldn't be prouder member of our team.
+He completed of our Stage 2 client cohort who his Grad Cert in Counselling last came together to give support in year and is expected to complete these uncertain times, assisting his Grad Dip in counselling this with the setting up of rosters aiding in the tasks involved in the running of the Glebe House program.